mhandler1991/Bamazon/README.md

     stock_quantity
 }

+2. Upload data from the SampleData.csv file into your MYSQL or Add your own!

-2. Create a personal 'Keys.js' file this will act as your lock for your MYSQL Server.
+3. Create a personal 'Keys.js' file this will act as your lock for your MYSQL Server.
 It should be structured as follows:

 module.exports = {
     SQLPassword: '**YOUR PASSWORD HERE**'